-If you consider constructing your burial casket, you can opt for a DIY casket.
-You don’t have to be a skilled craftsman to build your casket, and there are simple DIY kits available today.
+If you want to construct your burial casket, you can opt for a DIY casket.
+You don’t need to be a skilled craftsman to build your casket, and there are different DIY kits on the market today.

-Constructing your casket can save you on the cost of purchasing a ready-made one.
+Constructing your casket can save you a lot from the cost of buying a ready-made one.
 You can make it personal by decorating your casket in the manner you like.
 You can typically see DIY caskets for in-home burials.

-The width of a standard casket measures 24 – 27 inches and 84 inches long.
-As obesity becomes an epidemic in the U.S, the demand for oversize caskets increases.
-If the deceased is larger than the average, you will need to look for an “oversized” casket.
+The width of a regular casket is 24 – 27 inches and 84 inches long.
+As obesity becomes an epidemic in America, the need for oversized caskets increases.
+If your loved one is larger than the average, you must look for an “oversized” casket.
 31 inches is the standard size for oversized caskets, but there are different widths to accommodate your needs.

-Oversized caskets are generally wider between 28 and 31 inches wide.
+Oversized caskets are wider than the standard, measuring 28 and 31 inches wide.
 One oversized casket manufacturer is Goliath Casket.
 They specialize in manufacturing oversized casket.
-They make customized caskets up to 51 inches wide.
+They make customized coffins up to 51 inches wide.

-With the increasing demand for larger caskets, there are more oversize caskets in the market now.
+With an increased demand for larger caskets, you can find many oversize caskets in the market now.